rolypolytoy/S1/README.md

 - Image of CAD files:
 ![View](https://github.com/user-attachments/assets/2c7445c5-50e3-48b4-bc69-a5a0268d8c9f)

+The C-bend in the flange is in the stead of an optical baffle- the oil vapors will condense inside the pipe rather than go inside the chamber.
+This is a minor risk and it's not often mitigated in prototype designs, but I've mitigated it by adding it into the piping rather than an entirely separate component.

 ### Electron Column
 - Simulated and finalized using the open-source electrodynamics package [Picht](https://github.com/rolypolytoy/picht/blob/main/examples/sem.py) (which I made!).
 - Includes a design for micron-level spot sizes using Wehnelt caps, an electrostatic objective lens, and an electrostatic condenser lens, using full relativistic accuracy and Lorentz force calculations.